okuvshynov/rlscout/README.md

 ## LIFO order notes

+### Do we care about speed at all?

+In a way, if we moved from 'solving game' to 'allowing alpha-beta search to be distributed' we don't care too much about how fast in seconds/cycles the process is.
+This probably means we can simplify a few things.

 ### How do we evaluate model quality wrt to alpha-beta search?

 Just from ordering point of view, we can count total number of nodes visited.